Philip Pullman: Early life and education

-From 1965, Pullman attended Exeter College, Oxford, receiving a Third-class BA in 1968.
-In an interview with the Oxford Student, he noted that he "did not really enjoy the English course", and that "I thought I was doing quite well until I came out with my third class degree and then I realised that I wasn't – it was the year they stopped giving fourth class degrees otherwise I'd have got one of those".
-He discovered William Blake's illustrations around 1970, which would also influence him greatly.
+From 1965, Pullman attended Exeter College, Oxford, receiving a Third Class BA in 1968.
+In an interview with The Oxford Student, he noted that he "did not really enjoy the English course", and that "I thought I was doing quite well until I came out with my third class degree and then I realised that I wasn't – it was the year they stopped giving fourth class degrees otherwise I'd have got one of those".